-The landlord certification process is a one-time requirement to ensure each member who wants to receive credit information is in compliance with the Fair Credit Reporting Act, and has a legitimate need for the reports.
-This is mandated by the federal credit bureaus.
-Please be aware that if you let your RHAWA membership lapse, there is a re-certification process that you will be required to go through if you decide to rejoin at a later date.
+The landlord certification process is a federally mandated process to ensure each member who wants to receive credit information is in compliance with the Fair Credit Reporting Act, and has a legitimate need for the reports.
+Please follow the below steps.
+When you are ready to submit your documents, please email to screening@RHAwa.org

 Copy of telephone or utility bill which reflects same individual or company name and address of rental office.